 Whenever I’m about to start a new sculpture, picture or project, fear usually rises its ugly head and I find myself doing everything else, except what I really want to do!

-As I resisted the urge to distract myself with something else.
-I started to do my sketches and began to play with the materials.
-I let go of trying to plan too much and I just gave myself the time and space to allow what ever wanted to emerge to be free to do so!
+I begin the process by sketching and playing with the materials.
+I try to let go of having a set plan and I just gave myself the time and space to allow what ever wants to emerge, to be free to do so!

 “What if I Fall?
 Oh, but my darling what if you fly?”

-An idea started to emerge about capturing that magic moment when doubt and fear lose their power and fear of failing turns into creative courage, fuelled by curiousity and faith in the unknown.
+An idea started to emerge about capturing that magic moment when doubt and fear lose their power and fear of failing turns into courage to follow your heart, fuelled by curiousity and faith in the unknown.

-For me this sculpture is a recognition of the interconnection of fear and faith and the delicate balance and dance between both, which is part of path with every original creative piece of work.
+This sculpture is a recognition of the interconnection of fear and faith and the delicate balance between both, which are part of the journey of life.

 As Marianne Williamson wrote;

 “Our deepest fear is not that we are inadequate.
 Our deepest fear is that we are powerful beyond measure.
 It is our Light, not our Darkness, that most frightens us.”